Asterisk4Magisk/Xray4Magisk/README.md

 ## XrayHelper

-[XrayHelper](https://github.com/Asterisk4Magisk/XrayHelper) for Android, some scripts in Xray4Magisk rewritten with golang, provide arm64 and amd64 binary.
+[XrayHelper](https://github.com/Asterisk4Magisk/XrayHelper), A unified proxy helper for  Android, some scripts in Xray4Magisk rewritten with golang, provide arm64 and amd64 binary.

 ## License